IBM/varnish-operator/docs/quick-start.md

 1. Create a simple backend that will be cached by Varnish:

     ```bash
-    $ kubectl create deployment nginx-backend --image nginx -n varnish-service
+    $ kubectl create deployment nginx-backend --image nginx -n varnish-cluster
       deployment.apps/nginx-backend created
-    $ kubectl get deployment -n varnish-service nginx-backend --show-labels #get pod labels, they will be used to identify your backend pods
+    $ kubectl get deployment -n varnish-cluster nginx-backend --show-labels #get pod labels, they will be used to identify your backend pods
       NAME            READY   UP-TO-DATE   AVAILABLE   AGE   LABELS
       nginx-backend   1/1     1            1           15s   app=nginx-backend
     ```

-1. Create your VarnishService:
+1. Create your `VarnishCluster`:

     ```bash
     $ cat <<EOF | kubectl create -f -
     apiVersion: icm.ibm.com/v1alpha1
-    kind: VarnishService
+    kind: VarnishCluster
     metadata:
-      name: varnishservice-example
+      name: varnishcluster-example
-      namespace: varnish-service # the namespace we've created above
+      namespace: varnish-cluster # the namespace we've created above
     spec:
-      vclConfigMap:
+      vcl:
-        name: vcl-config # name of the config map that will store your VCl files.
+        configMapName: vcl-config # name of the config map that will store your VCl files.
 Will be created if doesn't exist.
-        entrypointFile: entrypoint.vcl # main file used by Varnish to compile the VCL code.
+        entrypointFileName: entrypoint.vcl # main file used by Varnish to compile the VCL code.
-      statefulSet:
       replicas: 3 # run 3 replicas of Varnish
-        container:
+      varnish:
         imagePullSecret: container-reg-secret # the image pull secret created above
-      service:
+      backend:
         selector:
           app: nginx-backend # labels that identify your backend pods
-        varnishPort:
-          name: varnish
+      service:
         port: 80 # Varnish pods will be exposed on that port
-          targetPort: 80 # the port our backend pods listen on.
-80 for nginx.
-        varnishExporterPort: # prometheus exporter metrics port
-          name: varnishexporter
-          port: 9131
     EOF

-    varnishservice.icm.ibm.com/varnishservice-example created
+    varnishcluster.icm.ibm.com/varnishcluster-example created
     ```

 ## What You Should See

-Once `VarnishService` is created, you should see:
+Once `VarnishCluster` is created, you should see:

-* StatefulSet called `<varnish-service-name>`
+* StatefulSet called `<varnish-cluster-name>`
-* Service called `<varnish-service-name>` which uses Varnish for caching
+* Service called `<varnish-cluster-name>` which uses Varnish for caching
-* Service called `<varnish-service-name>-no-cache` which bypasses Varnish
+* Service called `<varnish-cluster-name>-no-cache` which bypasses Varnish
 * ConfigMap called `vcl-config` containing VCL files that Varnish is using
 * Role/Rolebinding/ClusterRole/ClusterRoleBinding/ServiceAccount combination for permissions